-Bray Chamber and Bray.ie launches its summer tourism campaign
+Bray Chamber and Bray.ie launches its summer tourism campaign for 2017

 On Thursday, June 8th, 2017 the Bray and District Chamber of Commerce and Bray.ie launched its summer tourism campaign.
 The new strategy will promote a variety of tourism products and events on offer to those who visit Bray this summer.